jhmanchola/jhmanchola.github.io/_portfolio/7_spiderman-and-aquaman-tweets.markdown

 <img src="../spiderman_vs_aquaman_img/output_4_0.png">

-The Spiderman movie has more 79% positive and 20% negative sentiment.
-It has more positive sentiment than the Aquaman movie, according to the Classifier.
+The Spiderman movie has 79% positive and 20% negative sentiment.
+It has more positive sentiment and less negative sentiment than the Aquaman movie, according to the Classifier.
 Let's check an example of what was considered a positive tweet versus a negative tweet:

 <br>
 <strong>Example of a tweet that was classified as Positive</strong>: 'baby. baby boy🥰 #SpiderVerse'